 As a biographer, regular reviewer and virtually constant online opinion-spouter on the subject of the celebrated rock band Muse, I’m only too aware of how devoted, obsessive, argumentative and often really quite lovely their fanbase can be.
 And how much they REALLY like ‘Origin Of Symmetry’.
 So it is with the consternation of a Dark Ages atheist that I approach my own personal ranking of their studio albums, well aware that I may be about to be excommunicated, decried as a false Muser and cast out into the wilderness with only a skipping MP3 of ‘Sing For Absolution’ for solace and the scorn of Musewiki upon my head.
-But I can only offer up my most honest appraisal and then throw myself upon the mercy of the Great Devouring Pyramid, may it have me for brunch if I’m wrong…
+So let’s make a deal – if you don’t agree with this list, just pretend this blog is part of some kind of alien simulation, it’ll help get yourself in the zone for November…

 Obviously this is all relative – an average Muse album is still miles better than anything by, say, Mumford & Sons – but ‘The Resistance’ is the only real disappointment in Muse’s canon.
 It opened with the deadly one-two of ‘Uprising’ and ‘Resistance’, then slumped into Queen pastiche and (relative) forgettability.
 It had its moments – ‘Guiding Light’ is brilliantly rousing and ‘United States Of Eurasia’ almost revisits the melodic grandeur of ‘Butterflies And Hurricanes’ – but it’s essentially the rounding up/dumbing down of Muse’s Big Rock formula for mass consumption/ease of comprehension and the closing orchestral ‘Exogenesis’ suite is indulgent to the extreme.
 But, like I say, still better than ‘Babel’.